-- A millionaire businessman owned the land.

-- The land was owned by a millionaire businessman.

-- A high fence surrounded the garden.

-- The garden was surrounded by a high fence.
+- o A millionaire businessman owned the land. - o The land was owned by a millionaire businessman. - o A high fence surrounded the garden. - o The garden was surrounded by a high fence.

-I. Change the following sentences from active to passive voice.
+I .
+Change the following sentences from active to passive voice

 Be sure to keep the same tense with each change.

 1. The teacher punished the child severely.

 2. They built that skyscraper in 1934.

 3. They make these tools of plastic.

 4. Someone has stolen all his money.

 5. Many students attended the lecture.

 6. She has finished the report.

 7. The postman is going to deliver the letter soon.

 8. People think highly of him.

-9. People must not leave bicycles in the driveway.

-- 10. The committee is going to hold its next session next week. - 11.
-They had finished the preparations by the time the guests arrived.
+- e must not leave bicycles in the driveway.
+10. The committee is going to hold its next session next week.
+11. The y had finished the preparations by the time the guests wed.
 12. Did the plan interest you?
 13. The students will finish the course by July.

-14. They were cooking dinner when I arrived.

-15. You should take care when working on electrical equipment.
+14. The y were cooking dinner when I arrived.
+15. You equi should take care when working on electrical ipment.
 II.
-Change the following sentences from passive to active voice.

-1. The entire city was destroyed by a hurricane.

-2. The town will be captured by our army in a few days.
+Change the following sentences from passive to active voice. ntire city was destroyed by a hurricane. own will be captured by our army in a few days.